kev0960/ModooCode/md/inst/bndmov.md

 ### Description

 BNDMOV moves a pair of lower and upper bound values from the source operand (the second operand) to the destination (the first operand).
 Each operation is 128-bit move.
 The exceptions are same as the `MOV` instruction.
-The memory format for loading/store bounds in 64-bit mode is shown in Figure3-5.
+The memory format for loading/store bounds in 64-bit mode is shown in Figure 3-5.

 This instruction does not change flags.